 Purchasing your first lightsaber opens a whole range of exciting possibilities for you.
 Whether you selected one of our standard models or constructed your own by purchasing individual components to build your own lightsaber, it’s all yours, and everything from cosplay to customization awaits you.
-For most new Ultrasaber owners, the next step is to begin learning about lightsaber combat.
+For most new Ultrasaber owners, the next step is to begin learning about signature lightsaber movies and combat maneuvers.

 If the idea of lightsaber combat conjures up images of two people haphazardly slapping each other’s sabers around, then you, Padawan, have much to learn, as this is a subject with more depth and branches of knowledge than you might suspect.
-To get you started, here we’ll focus on basic lightsaber defense tactics and principles, which should give you a foundation for further study.
+To get you started, here we’ll focus on basic protection and defense lightsaber tactics and principles, which should give you a foundation for further study.

 Soresu, the Way of the Mynock